sdl002/Plotting_Intro_R/README.md

 When you run either of the above commands, you will see this:
 <img src="/pics/example1.png" width="400">

+So lets dig into our data a bit more...

+To learn more about those outlying variables in the previous scatterplot, we could map the class variable to colour:

+``
+ggplot(mpg, aes(displ, hwy, colour = class)) + geom_point()
+``

 ## Lets get festive!
 One more fun plot!